 If you can’t find a local farmer you can contact your local butcher.
 Oftentimes they will sell meat independently too, but they should also be able to point you in the direction of some local farmers.

-The reason you want this is because it makes beautiful broth because the bones have been cut open so you have all that marrow from that large leg bone.
-Because of all that marrow you’ll get a gel like no tomorrow.
+The reason you want this is that it makes beautiful broth because the bones have been cut open so you have all that marrow from that large leg bone.
+Because of all that marrow,you’ll get a gel like no tomorrow.
 It’s gorgeous and you’ll love it.